6lack-L/LodoLoro/README.md

 Lodo Loro(portfolio)

 Hi there, I'm Lodo
-## I'm a student, music producer, and Developer,
+## student, music producer, and Developer,

-I'm currently working on a api image generator!
+NFT Genorator now Launched!

-I'm currently learning everything python
+full Stack developer

-I'm looking to collaborate with other content creators
+I'm looking to collaborate with other creators

 Goals: Contribute more to Open Source projects